 The story behind our adventure

-We were considering traveling the world with our son since he was born.
-However, since the big moment of his arrival, we only had a few days here and there in nearby cities, so nothing too spectacular.
-But one day, my wife found out that a very good online friend of hers was flying all the way from Australia to Europe.
-Munich, Germany to be specific.
+It all started suddenly, when my wife found that a very good online friend of hers was flying all the way from Australia to Europe.
+Munich, Germany to be precise.

 And that’s how it all started: